Meghan Markle Wears Patterned Dress While Supporting Prince Harry at Polo Match

 Meghan Markle showcased a chic, casual look as she supported Prince Harry at an annual charity polo match on Saturday.

-The Duchess of Sussex wore a 3/4-length, sand-colored Shoshanna Ashland sleveless, belted, gingham eyelet dress, paired with brown sandals, a white hat with a black band and sunglasses, to the Audi Polo Challenge event at the Coworth Park Polo Club in Berkshire.
+The Duchess of Sussex wore a 3/4-length, sand-colored Shoshanna Ashland sleveless, belted, gingham eyelet dress, paired withbrown Sarah Flint Grear tie-up sandals, a white Madewell x Biltmore Panama hat with a black band and sunglasses, to the Audi Polo Challenge event at the Coworth Park Polo Club in Berkshire.

 She was joined by friends Serena Williams and husband Alexis Ohanian, who attended the royal couple's wedding last month.